Get ready to kickstart your language learning

 Gadgets and gizmos

 Discover the origins of the technology we now take for granted and explore the impact its development will have on the future.
-Students will enhance their critical-thinking skills to speculate on future innovations and develop their coherent writing skills.
+Students will improve their critical-thinking skills to speculate on future innovations and develop their coherent writing skills.

 Develop cross-cultural understanding by learning about different festivals from across the UK and around the world.
 Students will share knowledge and traditions of festivals in their own countries, practise their collaboration skills and improve their use of functional phrases for expressing ideas and opinions.